thenexthub/Codira/docs/archive/LangRefNew.rst

   provides a significant win (e.g. eliminate declarator syntax).
 * Lots of other stuff too.

-A smaller wishlist goal is to support embedded sub-languages in swift, so that we don't get the OpenCL-is-like-C-but-very-different-in-many-details problem.
+A smaller wishlist goal is to support embedded sub-languages in language, so that we don't get the OpenCL-is-like-C-but-very-different-in-many-details problem.